joxa/joxa/doc/FAQ.rst

 joxa.compiler module currently loaded and since the new thing is incomplete it breaks.

-I think there might be some possiblitiy using of the new/old positions in the code loader but that is a long shot.
+I think there might be some possibility using of the new/old positions in the code loader but that is a long shot.
 So for the compiler, and the compiler only, macros are not usable.
 Thats why the bootstrap flag is there it aborts iterative compilation and just does it all in